aikotakata/hackathing/README.md

 The jobs are all stored in a json file.
 We created the table in a .jsx file and referenced the information about the jobs from the json file.

+We changed the appearance of the website in a few ways.
+We changed the font and colors.
+In addition, we modified the table.
+The table is striped in color (alternating), highlights the row when hovered over, and has a dark inverted color heading.
+For the sort of the table, there are icons to indicate which column the table has been sorted by.

 ### How to Test

-Do yarn start and view the webpage.
+Do yarn start to view the webpage.
 Click each of the columns to see how you can sort the list of jobs.
 Click on a row to see more information about the job.